 Not all heritage sites are listed or designated, and some that once were can later be removed from the List, or de-designated.
 Some sites are indeed locally listed and through this have some level of protection by the local planning authority.
-You can find out more about these sites via our PastScape and Heritage Gateway websites.
+You can find out more about these sites via our Heritage Gateway website.

 The Heritage Gateway allows you to cross-search over 60 different heritage resources.
 This includes Historic England’s records as well as those of many Historic Environment Records (HERs) which hold the primary information for non-designated assets and also other heritage organisations.
 Here you can search for a building or site by its name or location, search for images of listed buildings and look at Designation Decision Records.
 You can find out more about sites that have been de-designated, or removed from the List; and why a decision has been made to not designate an asset (the records only reflect decisions made since 12 November 2012).